 However, if you’re looking for the most affordable place to live, the calculation is a little different.
-While country dwellers spend the least on average, they also earn the least — just an average of $49,701 per household after taxes compared to $62,191 in cities and $73,168 in the suburbs.
-Subtracting a rural household’s average spending from their average income leaves them with less than $650 per year in savings.
-By contrast, city dwellers save an average of $4,666 per year, and high-earning suburbanites save $7,708.
+While country dwellers spend the least on average, they also earn the least — just an average of $55,465 per household after taxes compared to $65,487 in cities and $77,721 in the suburbs.
+Subtracting a rural household’s average spending from their average income leaves them with only $4,510 per year in savings.
+By contrast, city dwellers save an average of $7,666 per year, and high-earning suburbanites save $9,653.

-But if you’re looking for the best place for you to live, there’s no single number that can answer that question for you.
+But if you’re looking for the best place to live — that is, the place that’s best for you — there’s no single number that can answer that question.
 It depends on what matters most to you in life and what you’re willing to give up to get it.

 You Should Live in the City If…

 Some people dislike cities because they’re crowded and noisy, with too many people and too much going on all the time.
 However, others see these features as advantages, not drawbacks.
 They love the hustle and bustle of city life, along with all the amenities it provides.
 And for these people, it’s worth paying a four-figure rent on a small apartment with no yard to get these perks.

 Living in the city could be a good choice for you if: